 Steps we are taking as a City and ways to help us:

-- Go online and request an absentee ballot by mail for the August 11, 2020 primary, here.
+- Go online and request an absentee ballot, here.

 - Follow us on our social media pages, sign up for our weekly e-newsletter, here or watch our City Channel 991 on Charter Spectrum.
 Any critical information on cancellations, building closures, meeting cancellations, etc., will be provided through those channels and posted on the City website.